Main Canal Modernization Studies

 The Main Canal faces challenges and risks to continue providing safe, high-quality water that are exacerbated by the current demands and urbanization.
 These challenges and risks include:

 - Life safety: The canal presents a hazard to those who cross the fence lines.
+Learn more about CCWD's Canal Safety.

 - Water quality: The open canal is vulnerable to water quality degradation, including algae that grows naturally within the canal, and contaminants from storm water runoff and spills.